4teamwork/ftw.simplelayout/README.rst

 - The Teaser behavior is enabled by default on `TextBlock`.
 It allows you to add an internal or external link to the block.

+- The `show_title` behavior is disabled by default.
+It can be enabled to add a checkbox to the configuration of contentpages.
+With this checkbox, the title can be hidden.

 Portlets
 --------